 Overall aims and purpose

-The emphasis of the course will be on providing students with a foundation for understanding the relationship between biological factors and the brain across the life span, as illustrated by neurodevelopmental and neurodegenerative disorders.
-These disorders will be discussed in the context of life-span development and compared to “normal” childhood development and “normal” aging.
-Students will become familiar with the clinical features of each disorder and the genetic, molecular and neural causes and consequences.
-Similarities and differences between disorders will be emphasised with a special focus on “vulnerable” brain systems and molecular pathways.
+The module will provide students with a foundation for understanding the relationship between biological factors and the brain across the life span, as illustrated by neurodevelopmental and neurodegenerative disorders.
+Neurodevelopmental disorders discussed will focus on those of known genetic origin, and neurodegenerative disorders discussed will focus on protein accumulation disorders.
+All disorders will be discussed in the context of life-span development and compared to “typical” childhood development and “normal” aging.
+Students will become familiar with the clinical features of each disorder as well as the genetic, molecular and neural causes and consequences.
+Similarities and differences between disorders will be emphasised with a special focus on “vulnerable” brain systems and common molecular pathways.
 Students will build on knowledge gained in their second year, learning how each disorder impacts cognition, behaviour, neural structures and molecular and intracellular systems.
-Students will read relevant scientific articles and become familiar not only with the genetic, molecular and neuroscientific tools used to study these disorders but also best practice in designing and implementing studies involving people with neurodevelopmental and neurodegenerative disorders.
-Through reading and group discussion, students will also gain practice in understanding and evaluating the current neuroscientific and genetic literature.
+Students will read relevant scientific articles and become familiar not only with the genetic, molecular and neuroscientific tools used to study these disorders, but also the ethical questions and issues inherent in designing and implementing studies involving people with neurodevelopmental and neurodegenerative disorders.
+Through reading and group discussion, students will also gain practice in understanding and evaluating the current neuroscientific literature.

 - Brief review of basic neuroanatomy and neurobiology (in-depth aspects of both will be covered as they become relevant to specific disorders)

 - Neurodevelopmental disorders discussed will include (but not be limited to) Williams Syndrome, Fragile X Syndrome, Down Syndrome and Rett Syndrome.